 - the confidence and support to apply to The Courtauld Institute of Art for your BA should you wish to do so.

-Students who participate will be eligible to attend a Progression Day at The Courtauld during Autumn Term 2017.
+Students who participate will be eligible to attend a series of Study Skills Workshops at The Courtauld during Autumn Term 2019.

 Watch this video to hear what three students have to say about their experience of attending The Courtauld’s Art History Summer University:

 The course is non-residential, but you will receive complimentary refreshments and lunch every day, free entrance to a number of galleries and exhibitions, social activities and basic materials.